Printing a Moleskine book with Paper for iOS

 If you don’t have an account you’ll be prompted to create one and then verify via a link sent to your email.
 The ordering process is what you’d expect if you’ve ever shopped online before — enter your name, shipping and billing addresses, and payment information.

-After ordering you can easily check a book’s status by tapping Order Status from within the Print a Book option.
+After ordering you can check a book’s status by tapping Order Status from within the Print a Book option.
 Doing so opens a tab in Safari displaying your order number, status, and shipping method.
 I would assume selecting one of the expedited options provides you with a tracking number for the package, but I went with Standard Shipping so I can’t verify that.

 Printed book and packaging